PotatohCode/clock_llm/DESCRIPTION.md

 The core of this prototype is a Python-based command-line application that automates the analysis of feature descriptions.

 - **Automated Compliance Analysis:** The system takes a CSV file containing feature names and descriptions as input.
-- **LLM-Powered Intelligence:** It uses OpenAI's GPT-4 Turbo model to analyze each description, leveraging a carefully engineered prompt to distinguish between legally mandated requirements and business-driven regional variations.
+- **LLM-Powered Intelligence:** It uses OpenAI's GPT-4.1 mini model to analyze each description, leveraging a carefully engineered prompt to distinguish between legally mandated requirements and business-driven regional variations.
 - **Structured Output:** For each feature, the system outputs:
     - `is_geo_compliance_needed`: A boolean flag (`true`/`false`).
     - `reasoning`: A clear, human-readable explanation for the classification.